corytortoise/DuelsPE/README.md

 -> Support for an unlimited amount of arenas.
 -> Completely automatic, and includes a Player Queue for matches.
 -> Duel your friends!
--> Setting an arena is simple and in-depth.
+-> Setting an arena is simple.
 -> Signs update automatically to show information regarding the queue/arenas.
 -> Extensive API